I wanted to make a list of the best days out in the UK, given that we haven’t got long of the summer left.

 If you’re planning a Scotland road trip I’d definitely recommend going to the Isle of Skye.
 It was wonderful up there, and I went in January!

-In September 2020 I went to the Outer Hebrides for a week to see more of the country.
+I went to the Outer Hebrides for a week to see more of the country.
 We were wild camping in the Outer Hebrides which, sounds a bit crazy.
 It was.
 It was sooo windy, but still, we had a great time.
 Proper adventure!

 12. Visit Durdle Door